 Four years of studies produced no actionable conclusion.
 The analysis has been entirely biased toward closure: there has been no study of what currently exists, how it might function better, what educational outcomes each scenario would produce, or what access and equity considerations are at stake.
 The evaluation has hinged on the Superintendent's call to study closure options and teacher advisory testimony — not evidence.

-Critically: the Levinson Report — which the district commissioned — identified a scenario for reducing costs without closing schools.
+Critically: the Levinson Report — which the school board commissioned — identified a scenario for reducing costs without closing schools.
 That option was never investigated or publicly presented.
 Before authorizing yet another study, the community deserves to know: what would it answer that prior ones could not?

 Sources: MAUSD Facilities Planning page; TruexCullins errors documentation — Robinson Elementary

 Monkton is not alone.
-Starksboro has been at every board meeting for years challenging the district to present data and demanding a fair process.
+Starksboro has been at every board meeting for years challenging the school board to present data and demanding a fair process.
 Monkton stands with Starksboro in demanding the same accountability: factual analysis, democratic process, and no permanent decisions without evidence.

-The April 14, 2026 board meeting made the district's reasoning explicit.
+The April 14, 2026 board meeting made the school board's reasoning explicit.
 Board members voted to formally study Bristol and Robinson as schools to remain open — and added Monkton as a potential closure.
 In recorded public discussion, one board member stated:

 "I believe that Starksboro is not and will never be ready to close Robinson.
 I just don't see us having the political capital, wherewithal, or stamina to have this fight in Starksboro.
 And I think the townspeople of Monkton are more divided than the townspeople of Starksboro are."